 Outside of the Olympics, U.S. Figure Skating has enjoyed success on international ice.
 Team USA claimed 35 international gold medals during the 2018-19 season (all levels; includes singles, pairs, ice dance and synchronized skating).

 All told, the United States has won 54 World titles, including two consecutive by reigning World champion Nathan Chen (2018, 2019).
 The Untied States has won more Worlds medals than any other country (194).

 In April 2018, U.S. Figure Skating announced two major media rights agreements that guarantee unprecedented coverage of figure skating in the United States through the 2026 season.

 The first was an eight-year extension of its broadcast rights agreement with NBC, and the second was icenetwork’s acquisition of all U.S. media rights for International Skating Union (ISU) events through the 2025-26 season.
 Through 2026, NBC Sports will present an unprecedented 80-plus hours of coverage, including 30-plus hours of figure skating coverage on NBC, with an additional 50-plus hours airing on NBCSN.

-The ISU agreement with icenetwork, LLC, a wholly-owned subsidiary of U.S. Figure Skating, covers multiple distribution platforms and guarantees live coverage of ISU events, including the World Figure Skating Championships, the Four Continents Championships and the Grand Prix of Figure Skating Series on NBC Sports Gold, as well as television coverage on NBC, NBC Sports Network and the Olympic Channel: Home of Team USA.
+The ISU agreement with icenetwork, LLC, a wholly-owned subsidiary of U.S. Figure Skating, covers multiple distribution platforms and guarantees live coverage of ISU events, including the World Figure Skating Championships, the Four Continents Championships and the Grand Prix of Figure Skating Series on Peacock Premiumd, as well as television coverage on NBC, NBC Sports Network and the Olympic Channel: Home of Team USA.